hwameistor/hwameistor/docs/docs/volumes_and_nodes/node_expansion/disk_nodes.md

 ### 3. Post check

-Finally, check if the node has constructed the storage pool by checking the LocalDiskNode CR.
+Finally, check if the node has created the storage pool by checking the LocalDiskNode CR.

 ```bash
 kubectl get localstoragenode k8s-worker-2 -o yaml